railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 If you can't get Open ERP to work after installing your Windows system you'll find some ideas for resolving this below:

 #.
-Is the Open ERP application working?
+Is the Open ERP Server working?
 Signed in to the server as an administrator, stop and
    restart the service using :guilabel:`Stop Service` and :guilabel:`Start Service` from the menu :menuselection:`Start --> Programs --> OpenERP Server` .